geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

 proceeds, more "correct" arrangements are discovered.
 More "correct" involves notions of simplicity and effectiveness -- dare we say, it equates to "more parsimonius."
 Refinement is an apt term used for the statechart programming process.

-In establishing the hierarchy, the similarity to subclassing in object-oriented design may suggest, as, for instance, the arrangement of the "collision" section of the BulletMoving state is considered.
+Through establishing and modifying the hierarchy, the similarity to subclassing in object-oriented design may come to mind, as, for instance, when considering the arrangement of the "collision" section of the BulletMoving state.
 Actual Python subclassing is used in concert, with CollisionWithEdge and CollisionWithObstacle subclassing CollisionWithObject.
-Here the statechart drawing depicts the hierarchy, and the code represents both the hierarchy, in the way the states are indented as substates, and in the way the states are declared as subclasses.
+Here the statechart drawing depicts the hierarchy, and the code reflects the hierarchy, in the way the states are indented as substates, and in the way the states are declared as subclasses.
 There can be tradeoffs, but this is the way development proceeded in this case.
+Subclassing states may not always be needed, or desired.

-Another aspect of statechart programming came up, the choice of putting code in action functions vs. creating transient states.
+Another aspect of statechart programming came up: the choice of putting code in action functions vs. creating transient states.
 After experimenting, transient states seemed to offer a more fine-grained organization that made drawing the statechart easier.
 Transient